chris-lovejoy/site/_tabs/leaving-medicine.md

 articles to write:
 - does "leaving medicine" mean leaving medicine? -> why exploring other options may solidify your medical standing
-    - doesn't need to be either / or. you may be able to combine stuff
+    - doesn't need to be either-or -- you may be able to combine stuff
     - just exploring stuff can be helpful - even if you stay in medicine
     - (if you just want to stay in medicine, it's completely cool! actually, even beter for having explored stuff)
 - all jobs suck a bit - there is no nirvana